gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 * We will use a rabbitmq to queue the incoming burst of requests, **hot-potato** handling.
 As soon as the request to add to cart is received we will add it to the queue.
 * Each user after placing the request to add to cart will be in wait state and query the status of his request.

+If the add to cart operation has to be completed within same request-response then use the same design as used in use case 4 `Design an Advertisement Impression Service tied to a budget` where you pre-allocate token on the queue.

 **Real Implementation**

 [https://gitorko.github.io/flash-sale-system/](https://gitorko.github.io/post/flash-sale-system/)